-No Candidate shall be allowed to offer more than two additional papers in any one year.
+No Candidate shall be allowed to offer more than two additional papers in any one

-- 7. For both the Previous and Final Examination a candidate will be declared successful lf he/she obtains atlesast 36% of the aggregate marks in the, subject.
-In subject, in separately- in the Practical Examination obtaining not less than 36% marks.
+For both the Previous and Final Examination a candidate will be declared successful If he/she obtains atlesast 36% of the aggregate marks in the, subject.
+In subject, in which both Theory and Practical Examinations are held the examinee must pass separately- in the Practical Examination obtaining not less than 36% marks.

-8. No division will be assigned on the result. - 8.
-No division wil'I be assigned on the result of the Previous E'xamination, The division marks obtained in both the M. A. Previous and the M.A.
-Final Examination. - 9.
-Successful candidate who obtain 60% or more of the aggregate marks shall be the Second.
-Division and all other successful candidates obtaining less than 48% in the Third Division. - 10.
-Candidates who have passed the M.A.
+No division wil'I be assigned on the result of the Previous E'xamination, The division in which a candidate is placed shall be determined on the basis of aggregate of marks obtained in both the M. A. Previous and, the M.A.
+Final Examination.

+- Successful candidate who obtain 60% or more of the aggregate marks shall be placed in the First Division, those obtaining less than 60% but not less than 48% in the Second.
+Division and all other successful candidates obtaining less than 48% in - Candidates who have passed the M.A.
 Examination of the University in any, subject in Third or Second Division and desire to appear at the M.A.
-Examination in the same subject for improving division without attending a regular course of study be allowed to appear at the aforesaid examination as non-collegiate student on the following Conditions:- - (i) There shall be only two Divisions for such candidates the First Division and Second Divsion.
+Examination in the sa.me subject for improving division without attending a regular course of study in a college affiliated to the University or in a teaching Department of the University be allowed to appear at the aforesaid examination as non-collegiate student on the following Conditions:- - There shall be only two Divisions for such candidates the First Division and Second Divsion.
 The marks required for obtaining these divisions shall be sameas